openshift-cs/rosaworkshop/OSD3.11/6-storage.md

 Inside the OpenShift web UI click on *Storage* in the left menu.
 You will then see a list of all persistent volume claims that our application has made.
 In this case there is just one called "ostoy-pvc".
 You will also see other pertinent information such as whether it is bound or not, size, access mode and age.

 In this case the mode is RWO (Read-Write-Once) which means that the volume can only be mounted to one node, but the pod(s) can both read and write to that volume.
-The default in ARO is for Persistent Volumes to be backed by Azure Disk, but it is possible to chose Azure Files so that you can use the RWX (Read-Write-Many) access mode.  ([See here for more info on access modes](https://docs.openshift.com/aro/architecture/additional_concepts/storage.html#pv-access-modes))
+As Persistent Volumes in OSD are backed by EBS it only supports RWO.  ([See here for more info on access modes](https://docs.openshift.com/dedicated/3/architecture/additional_concepts/storage.html#pv-access-modes))

 In the OSToy app click on *Persistent Storage* in the left menu.
 In the "Filename" area enter a filename for the file you will create. (ie: "test-pv.txt")

-Underneath that, in the "File Contents" box, enter text to be stored in the file. (ie: "Azure Red Hat OpenShift is the greatest thing since sliced bread!" or "test" :) ).
+Underneath that, in the "File Contents" box, enter text to be stored in the file. (ie: "OpenShift is the greatest thing since sliced bread!" or "test" :) ).
 Then click "Create file".

 ![Create File](/images/6-ostoy-createfile.png)